 • 2024

-Build out any infrastructure projects that come from ideation and prototyping.
+Built out some infrastructure projects that came from ideation and prototyping.

-Build active listening and feedback session into the neighborhood governance system.
+Built active listening and feedback sessions into the neighborhood governance system.

 • 2025